Samtab2/project-sammy-frontend/README.md

-Sorry, API Requests are out And You can run my Application via VS CODE
+Sorry, API Requests are out And You can run my Application via Npm run dev so you can see it while npm is running

 -Sammy Tabally